FRC-1529/learn-git/exercises/02 - hello git.md

 git checkout <yourname>-02 #git checkout calob-02
 ```
 6. Create a folder called "yourname", then in that folder another called "exercise-02".
 So the current directory should be "learn-git/<yourname>/exercise-02"
-7. In that folder, create a simple .txt file that states your name, and give a paragraph about what you want to learn with the CyberCards.
+7. In that folder, create a simple "about-me.txt" file that states your name, and give a few sentances about what you want to learn with the CyberCards.
 8. Add that file to be tracked
 ```bash
 git add <file_name> # OR git add .